SwingGuy1024/Blog/Bad Uses of Optional.md

     2   final Widget widget = widgetOrNull == null? getDefaultWidget() : widgetOrNull;
     3   // ...
 (More code)

-Simply renaming the parameter will provide the same information as Optional.
+Simply renaming the parameter provides the same information as Optional.
 Before Optional was invented, not many people did this, which is probably a shame, because it adds clarity without adding verbosity.

     someMethod(Optional.ofNullable(widget));  // The first method should be called like this. someMethod(widget);                       // The second may be called like this.